bryanlimy/ViV1T-closed-loop/README.md

   </tbody>
 </table>

-[most_exciting_stimulus/README.md](most_exciting_stimulus/README.md) shows more examples of model-selected and model-generated most exciting centre surround stimuli (MEIs, MEVs).
+[most_exciting_stimulus/README.md](most_exciting_stimulus/README.md) shows more examples of model-selected and model-generated most exciting centre surround stimuli (MEIs, MEVs), which we then verified in semi-closed-loop _in vivo_ experiments.

 ---